eseifert/gral/gral-core/src/rst/documentation_en.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Usage similar to data import/export.
 Bitmap formats like PNG, JPEG, BMP, or GIF
-and vector formats like SVG, PDF, EPS.
+and vector formats like SVG, PDF, or EPS.

 .. code:: java